 Shares required for the equity plans are acquired by a special purpose trustee and/or custodial companies in ordinary trading on the Australian Securities Exchange (ASX).

 Features of the plans currently in operation are set out below:

 EQUITY PLANS SGEIP LTI (FROM OCTOBER 2013) AND THE FORMER EPSP (PRIOR TO OCTOBER 2013) SGESP (RESTRICTED SHARES) SGESP (TAX EXEMPT) AND THE FORMER EESP DEFERRED EMPLOYEE SHARE PLAN (DESP) NON-EXECUTIVE DIRECTORS SHARE PLAN (NEDSP) Method of settlement Equity-settled.
 Cash-settled in limited circumstances as elected by the Board.
 Equity-settled Equity-settled Equity-settled Equity-settled Eligible plan participant Executives Employees in senior roles below executive level that satisfy the eligibility criteria.
 Employees not eligible for LTI awards.
 Employees can elect to participate.
 Non-executive directors or their associates as approved by the Board can elect to participate.
 Basis of share grant/issue Value of shares granted (offered) is determined by the Board based on the executive's remuneration and individual performance.
 Value of restricted shares granted (offered) is determined by the Board based on the executive's remuneration and individual performance.
 Market value of shares up to \$1,000 per employee per year may be granted by the Board based on the Suncorp Group's overall performance.
 Employees to fund the acquisition of shares to be held under this Plan from their pre-tax remuneration up to a maximum value of \$5,000.
 Non-executive directors nominate a percentage of their pre-tax remuneration up to a maximum of \$5,000 per annum to fund the acquisition of shares.
 Vesting Subject to satisfaction of performance criteria over the performance period.
 Subject to remaining in employment with the Suncorp Group until the vesting date and not having given notice of intention to resign.
 Fully vested, not subject to forfeiture.
-As the acquisition of shares is funded t director's remuneration, the shares are Performance criteria Refer to note 12.1.1 None None None None Minimum holding period None after shares are vested.
+As the acquisition of shares is funded the director's remuneration, the shares are Performance criteria Refer to note 12.1.1 None None None None Minimum holding period None after shares are vested.
 None after shares are vested.
-Earlier of three years or upon cessation None Plan maximum limit Shares can only be granted or issued under the plans if the number to be granted or issued will not exceed 5% of the Company's total shares on issue when aggregated with the number of shares granted or issued during the previous five years for all share plans operated by the Company.
-Dividend entitlements Vested shares carry full entitlement to d taxes paid by the Plan Trustee in respec Full entitlement from when the shares are allocated to the participating employee and held in the Plan. s Full entitlement to dividend from when the shares are acquired and held i Plan.
+Earlier of three years or upon cessation of employment.
+None Plan maximum limit Shares can only be granted or issued under the plans if the number to be granted or issued will not exceed 5% of the Company's total shares on issue when aggregated with the number of shares granted or issued during the previous five years for all share plans operated by the Company.
+Dividend entitlements Vested shares carry full entitlement to dividend from the grant date (less any taxes paid by the Plan Trustee in respect of such dividends).
+Full entitlement from when the shares are allocated to the participating employee and held in the Plan. participating Plan.
 Voting rights Voting rights are held by the Plan Truste e until shares are vested.
 Participating employees have the right to vote from when the shares are allocated to them in the Plan. t Participating employees and non-executive directors have the right to vot when the shares are acquired and held in the Plan.
-Minimum holding period Plan maximum limit Dividend entitlements None after shares are vested.
-Shares can only be granted or issued un aggregated with the number of shares of Vested shares carry full entitlement to days paid by the Plan Trustee in respections.
-None after shares are vested. der the plans if the number to be granted granted or issued during the previous five ividend from the grant date (less any t of such dividends).
-Earlier of three years or upon cessation If or issued will not exceed 5% of the Comyears for all share plans operated by the Full entitlement from when the shares are allocated to the participating employee and held in the Plan.
-Participating employees have the right to vote from when the shares are of employment. pany's total shares on issue when Company.
-Full entitlement to dividend from when Plan.
-Participating employees and non-execu None the shares are acquired and held in the